 It amazed me to realize that I could live my life from that day on just like that.
-I could simply remain the essence of my human life.
+I could simply be the essence of my human life.

-I am not suggesting that you should disassociate yourself from your physical body and your psychological reality; rather, to recognize them as manifestations of your human life in this moment in time, which don’t affect the essence of who you are.
+I am not suggesting that you should disassociate yourself from your physical body and your psychological reality; rather, you should recognize them as manifestations of your human life in this moment in time, which doesn’t affect the essence of who you are.

 If this is making sense to you, you are clearly on the path to freeing yourself from unnecessary suffering.☺

 It’s also important to understand that the question about how it all came to be and what will happen when we die doesn’t need an answer if you recognize your true essence.

 It’s something like this: you don’t know that you know, but you do!

 Once you have established yourself in the center of serenity, you will be surprised to see yourself living as a joyful and mysterious being that is having an experience in a body without any attachment.

 I do think that meditation and being alone somewhere close to nature can help you experience this feeling, but I strongly believe that in order to strengthen your faith about who you are, you need open-heartedness, compassion, and the pure intention to stay on the path by deepening your spiritual knowledge.